eduardocs09/scalability-and-system-design-for-developers/04_grokking-the-system-design-interview/04_design-instagram.md

 - Functional:
   - Users can upload, download and view photos;
   - User can search photos and videos by title;
-  - Users can follo other users;
+  - Users can follow other users;
   - System should generate and display a user's News Feed consisting of top photos from all the people the user follows;
 - Non-functional:
   - Highly available;